-Process for Dropping/Adding a Course: A student's course requests are established during course registration.
+PROCESS FOR DROPPING/ADDING A COURSE: A student's course requests are established during course registration.
 Should a change be necessary, the following guidelines must be followed:

-- No student/parent-initiated course request changes (dropping one course and adding another in its place) will be made after June 1st unless there is a documented health or safety reason for the change or a scheduling error was made by school personnel.
+- 1. No student/parent-initiated course request changes (dropping one course and adding another in its place) will be made after June 1st unless there is a documented health or safety reason for the change or a scheduling error was made by school personnel.
 Requests for changes made prior to June 1st are not guaranteed and will only be granted if there is available space in the course. - 2.
 No course may be added to a student's schedule after the fifth day of each semester. - 3.
 Any course, including Advanced Placement, that is dropped during the first 25 days of the semester will result in a grade of withdrawal passing (WP) or withdrawal failing (WF) appearing on the transcript.
 The designation of WP or WF is dependent upon the student's grade in the course at the time of the drop. - 4.
-Any course, including Advanced Placement, that is dropped after the 25th day of the semester will result in a grade of WF appearing on the transcript.
+Any course, including Advanced Placement that is dropped after the 25th day of the semester will result in a grade of WF appearing on the transcript. - 5.
+Please see page 16 for the in-high school part-time dual credit dropping a course procedure.

-Process for Requesting a Course Level Change (i.e. Honors level class to a regular level class or regular level class to an honors level class): Level change procedures are handled at the building level.
-Students and parents should contact their School Counselor to determine the procedure at their school.
+Process for Requesting a Schedule or Course Level Change (i.e. Honors level class to a regular level class or regular level class to an honors level class):